cs123tas/labs/lab11/README.md

 # Lab 11 - Dielectric Materials

-In this lab, we’ll cover how we simulate a special type of material called a dielectric in either real-time rendering or raytracing (you’ll choose one to implement!)
+In this lab, we’ll cover how we simulate a special type of material called a dielectric in real-time rendering.

 We’ll also cover how to simulate metallic surfaces more realistically.
 By the end of the lab, you should be able to create interesting new surface types that may come in handy for the final project.